The Stafford Loan is a federal student loan offered by the U.S. Department of Education to help eligible students pay for college.

 The Stafford Loan has limits on the amount of subsidized and unsubsidized loans you can receive in an academic year.
 The loan amount limit also changes depending on the year of school you are in.

 For example, if you are a first-year undergraduate student, you may be eligible to borrow up to $5,500, but only $3,500 of that may be in subsidized loans.

 In addition to academic year loan limits, there is also an aggregate loan limit for subsidized and unsubsidized Stafford Loans.
 The aggregate limit is the amount you're allowed to borrow during your undergraduate or graduate academic career.
 For dependent undergrads, the aggregate limit is $31,000—with no more than $23,000 in subsidized loans.

 This chart from the U.S. Department of Educations shows loan limits.

 It’s important to note that your school determines the loan type and actual loan amount you are eligible to receive each academic year.

-The short answer: probably.
-Nearly every U.S. citizen qualifies.
+Nearly every U.S. citizen qualifies for a Stafford Loan.
 However, there are some limitations.

 First, you must be enrolled at least half-time at a school that participates in the Direct Loan Program.